ORNL-Real-Sim/Real-Twin/docs/code_evaluation/how_to.md

 ## Running pylint in the terminal

     1. Install pylint
-        Add Pylint to your working environment by running the following command:`pip install pylint`
+        Add Pylint to your working environment by running the following command:

+`	pip install pylint`

     2. Execute pylint
         Run Pylint in your terminal to evaluate the code.
-Use the following command to generate a report:`pylint . --output=docs/code_evaluation/pylint_report.txt`
+Use the following command to generate a report:

+`	pylint . --output=docs/code_evaluation/pylint_report.txt --exit-zero`

 ## Running Pylint Using a Python Script

 To evaluate your code programmatically:

-    Open the pylint_checker.py script.
+    Open the pylint_proj_code_checker.py script.

 Run the script to generate the code evaluation report.
 The report will be saved in the docs/code_evaluation.